emqx/emqx-docs/en_US/security/authn/http.md

 ### `body`

-Optional arbitary map for sending to the external API.
+Optional arbitrary map for sending to the external API.
 For `post` requests it is sent as a JSON or www-form-urlencoded body.
 For `get` requests it is encoded as query parameters.
 The map keys and values can contain [placeholders](./authn.md#authentication-placeholders).

 For different configurations `body` map will be encoded differently.